-- 2 In the CMC Firmware section, select the check box(s) in the Update Targets column for the CMC or CMCs (if standby CMC is present) you want to update the firmware and click Apply CMC Update. - 3 In the Firmware Image field, enter the path to the firmware image file on the management station or shared network, or click Browse to navigate to the file location.
-The default CMC firmware image name is firming.cmc. - 4 Click Begin Firmware Update and then click Yes to continue.
+- 2. In the CMC Firmware section, select the check box(s) in the Update Targets column for the CMC or CMCs (if standby CMC is present) you want to update the firmware and click Apply CMC Update. - 3.
+In the Firmware Image field, enter the path to the firmware image file on the management station or shared network, or click Browse to navigate to the file location.
+The default CMC firmware image name is firming.cmc. - 4.
+Click Begin Firmware Update and then click Yes to continue.
 The Firmware Update Progress section provides firmware update status information.
 A status indicator displays on the page while the image file uploads.
 File transfer time varies based on connection speed.
-When the internal update process begins, the page automatically refreshes and the Firmware update timer is displayed.

-In a chassis supported by DC PSUs, an error message is displayed if you attempt to update the firmware with a version that is not supported by DC PSUs.

-- 5 Additional instructions: - Do not click the Refresh icon or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update.
-This option is available only during file transfer. - The Update State field displays the firmware update status.
+When the internal update process begins, the page automatically refreshes and the Firmware update timer is displayed. - NOTE: In a chassis supported by DC PSUs, an error message is displayed if you attempt to update the firmware with a version that is not supported by DC PSUs. - 5.
+Additional instructions: - · Do not click the Refresh icon or navigate to another page during the file transfer. - · To cancel the process, click Cancel File Transfer and Update.
+This option is available only during file transfer.